cosmos/ibc/spec/client/ics-008-wasm-client/README.md

 #### Interaction between Go and Wasm

 When an instruction needs to be executed in Wasm code, functions are executed using a `wasmvm`.
+This VM is sandboxed, hence isolated from other operations.
 The process requires packaging all the arguments to be executed by a specific function (including pointers to `KVStore`s if needed), pointing to a code hash, and a `sdk.GasMeter` to properly account for gas usage during the execution of the function.